Smith: New policy makes Kap's protest 'in vain'

 "I heard he was a great guy, very passionate about winning and the community,'' Smith said of Tepper, approved by NFL owners a week ago to purchase the team from Jerry Richardson for $2.275 billion.
 "Whenever you see or hear that, that's a positive sign.''

 Smith doesn't believe the new anthem rule will be positive.
-He's disappointed in those that suggest players should stay in their lane, focus on football and not issues in the world.
+He's disappointed in those who suggest players should stay in their lane and focus on football and not issues in the world.

-"If that's the case I might as well leave my wife and two kids back at home and not worry about them,'' Smith said.
+"If that's the case, I might as well leave my wife and two kids back at home and not worry about them,'' Smith said.
 "Football is what we do.
 It's not who we are.
 We're here, we're working.
-When we go home we have regular lives like everyone else.
+When we go home, we have regular lives like everyone else.

 "Coming home, I have to hope my 4-year-old did not pee all over the toilet.
 I have to hope my 2-year-old isn't breaking all the eggs up like he did this past week.
 We have problems just like everybody else. ...
 It's bigger than the game, and this is just what we're doing.''